Current Archaeology – The home page of Current Archaeology and Current World Archaeology magazines.

 Museum of Lancashire, Preston – *Museum of Lancashire is closed except for pre-booked school visits* Lancashire Archaeology gallery featuring finds from Lancashire.

 South Ribble Museum & Exhibition Centre, Leyland – Displays related to the history and archaeology of South Ribble area including the Roman site at Walton-le-Dale, and loans from the Harris Museum of finds from Penwortham Castle, the Worden hoard of Roman coins and part of the Cuerdale Viking hoard.

 Kendal Museum, Kendal, Cumbria – Formed in 1793 this museum features archaeological items in the Kendal and Westmorland Gallery including Roman artefacts.

 Other sites of interest

-Forest of Bowland blog Martin’s Bowland Blog.
-Martin’s blog covers things that have been happening in Bowland that may have been missed by the national or local press.
+Friends of Bowland blog The Friends of Bowland is for those with an interest in conserving the Bowland landscape, its wildlife and floras, events that have been happening in Bowland that may have been missed by the national or local press.